Menu

 Year One Phonics check

-Please find below the outcomes for children’s Phonics in Year One which have been above the national standard.
+Please find below the outcomes for children’s Phonics in Year One.

 Percentage of children